 Counsellors are your advice ‘all-rounders’.
 Counsellors will listen while you describe what’s going on for you, and help you figure out some options to deal with your issues.
 They can also help you find a more helpful way of thinking about or tackling your problems.
 They’re good people to talk to if you need to vent, and they can help you look at some possible solutions.

 Psychologists and clinical psychologists treat mental health disorders.
 Psychologists have specialist training in diagnosing, treating and preventing mental health problems so that you can get on with your life.
 They often specialise in different areas, and in different approaches, so sometimes you may have to meet a few practitioners before you find the right person for your situation.
-Clinical psychologists are psychologists who work in hospitals.

 Psychiatrists are medical doctors with specialised training in mental health issues.
 They treat mental health disorders such as depression, severe anxiety, schizophrenia and bipolar disorder.
 They can decide whether you need medication as part of your treatment, and are able to prescribe it for you.